-In accordance with the Americans with Disabilities Act, any student in this class who has a documented learning disability will be provided with reasonable accommodations designed to meet his/her needs.
-Before any such assistance can occur, it is the responsibility of the student to see that documentation is on file with the Campus Director.
-Please see me as soon as possible to discuss any need for accommodations.
+In accordance with the Americans with Disabilities Act, any student who has a documented physical, learning, or emotional disability\ will be provided with reasonable accommodations designed to meet his or her needs.
+Before any such assistance can occur, it is the responsibility of the student to see that documentation is on file with the Academic Services Center at Franklin Pierce University in Rindge and that the advisor has a copy of the Accommodation Plan developed by the ADA coordinator.
+Please attend to any need for accommodations as soon as possible.